-The Beginners Guide to Penny Stocks
+The Complete Guide - Penny Stocks

 “Penny stocks” (sometimes called microcap stocks), are basically common shares of small public companies whose shares trade at low prices.
 In the United States, the Securities and Exchange Commission and the Financial Industry Regulatory Authority (FINRA) have specific rules to define and regulate the sale of penny stocks.
 They define a penny stock as a security that trades below $5 per share and is not listed on a national exchange, and also fails to meet other specific criteria such as price, market capitalization, and minimum shareholder equity.
 Out with the official definition others set the cut-off point for penny stocks at $3 or even as low as below $1.
 While in the United Kingdom stocks priced at under £1 are called penny shares